Travel Guide to Sofia Bulgaria

-Ever growing, never old is Sofia's motto, and it fits the city well.
-The city changes regularly with new business coming in regularly.
+Ever growing, never old is Sofia Bulgaria motto, and it fits the city well.
+The city changes regularly with new businesses coming in regularly.
 Sofia is an area that offers something different every time you visit.
 With a rich history, amazing architecture, and many shops, restaurants, and bars, you will never be bored.

-As the largest city in Bulgaria, Sofia is easy accessed by bus, train, or plane.
+As the largest city in Bulgaria, Sofia is easy to access by bus, train, or plane.
 Many tourists feel that the bus system is the easiest and most affordable way to see the area.
 Buses arrive in the city many times per day.

 - Province: Sofia